Text Copied

 • Finally offset, it is an optional column.
 The effect of this parameter will vary based on the widget.

-• For example, in case of Text widget, if temperature is normal or low, I need to display that as a GREEN colored text.
-Similarly if it is very high, I need to display that as RED colored text showing a Alert!!
+• For example, in the case of Text widget, if the temperature is normal or low, I need to display that as a GREEN colored text.
+Similarly, if it is very high, I need to display that as RED colored text showing a Alert!!
 This is how offset helps in text widget.
 So I can enter the low temperature value as offset in the first column and will give green color for it.
 And then in the next column, I will enter the high temperature as offset and will give RED color.

 • Now, the inputs are given and you can view the text widget on submit.